kiboschool/tk-future-proof-with-python/src/lessons/try-kibo-onboarding.md

 Welcome to the Try Kibo onboarding process.
 During this process, you will select a live class, join your class replit team, join Discord and introduce yourself, and lastly, prepare for Orientation.

-Note: You **MUST** complete these steps and submit an onboarding checklist form on or before **12 p.m.
-GMT.
-Thursday, October 26** will get an invite to orientation.
-Failure to do these will mean automatic withdrawal from the program
+Note: Complete these steps and submit the onboarding checklist by 12 p.m.
+GMT on Thursday, October 26 to receive an orientation invite.
+Failure to do so results in withdrawal from the program

 <aside>